Sparshcodies/VideoSDK-Assessment/README.md

 ### Important Note
 - **Python VideoSDK is not compatible with Gemini in the same environment**, so we use a separate virtual environment for the Gemini service.

+Kill a process at port

+netstat -ano | findstr :8080
+taskkill /PID 2660 /F

+or

+npx kill-port 8080